Why join the Parents Connecting Network?

 - You will receive the monthly More Kids Drug Free e-mail newsletter (which you may opt out of at any time) containing the most current information on youth alcohol and other drug abuse issues, helping you to make informed decisions and talk to your kids with more confidence.

 You can join this network by filling out and signing a Commitment Form.
+You can print the form and fill it out or follow the link on the form to the online sign-up.

 How does membership work?